 Overview of the value chain

 In this section we describe the players and their role in the Small Scale LNG Value Chain.
-The value chain is described in Figure 1 and shows different options for routes for small scale LNG flows.
-The result is that it is more a supply chain network than one supply chain.
+The value chain is shown in Figure 1 which depicts an array of different routes for small scale LNG flows.
+One can note that this is a supply chain network rather than a single linear supply chain.

-The lower part of this value chain contains a full small scale value chain starting with a small scale liquefaction facility, followed by transportation by small scale transportation means (small LNG Carriers, trucks, railcars) to small scale import or distribution terminals.
+The lower part of the value chain encompasses a full small scale value chain starting with a small scale liquefaction facility, followed by transportation via small scale transportation means (small LNG carriers, trucks, railcars) to small scale import or distribution terminals.

-The upper part of the chain shows a big scale liquefaction facility where conventional LNG Carriers are loaded as well as small scale carriers (up to 30.000 m3) or trucks/rail cars with end users or distributors as destination.
+The upper part of the chain shows a large scale liquefaction facility which is capable to load LNG either to conventional LNG carriers, small scale carriers (up to 30.000 m3) or trucks/rail cars with end users or distributors as destination.
 Once loaded in a conventional LNG Carrier, the LNG is “break bulked” in a big scale LNG import facility and loaded into small scale carriers (up to 30.000 m3) or trucks/rail cars with end users or distributors as destination.

 Some players have a role that is restricted to one part of the value chain, like a terminal owner/operator.
-Others are active in more than one part of the value chain up to all of the value chain with or without owning assets, like traders or integrated players.
+Others are active in more than one part of the value chain up to all of the value chain.
+Some players do not own assets, for example traders or integrated players.

-Apart from commercial parties, governments and regulatory bodies also play a role in the value chain and have influence the costs of the value chain.
+Besides commercial players, governments and regulatory bodies also play a role in the value chain and have influence on costs.

-Note – add a sentence informing that another Sub Group will cover LNG as a fuel
+The use of LNG as fuel is covered by the report of “LNG as fuel (PGCD - SG2)” and will therefore not be addressed in this report.

-Description of the players and their role in the value chain
+Players, role and interactions in the value chain

-Definition of players + examples (general (IOC, NOC etc.) or names (companies present here?)